Port Augusta Power Stations site (Flinders Power)

 SA Health has set up a hotline for residents with health concerns or questions.
 For health related information and advice, please tel: (08) 8226 7100.

 The EPA has been working closely with public health experts in SA Health to ensure that any potential health impacts are identified.
-The EPA sent its monitoring data and samples to an accredited laboratory and provided the results to SA Health for assessment.
+The EPA sent its monitoring data and samples to an accredited laboratory and provided the results to SA Health.

 - EPA expands air quality monitoring network, 27 February 2017